C2SP/C2SP/age-plugin.md

   - A label is defined in ABNF by the `argument` type from the [v1 age header][].
   - Clients MUST check that all recipient stanzas wrapping a given file key have the exact same label set.
 Clients MUST NOT permit partial overlapping sets.
+  - If the plugin does not respond with a `labels` command in phase 2, clients MUST treat the plugin's recipient stanzas has having an empty label set.
   - The `x25519` recipient stanza has an implicit empty label set.
   - The `scrypt` recipient stanza has an implicit label set containing a single random label.